daKmoR/mpr/Visual/MultiOverlays/Docu/MultiOverlays.md

 Class: AutoMultiOverlays {#AutoMultiOverlays}
 =============================

-Allows you to create multiple image overlays for an image with imagemap by defining the overlay images in the title tag.
+Allows you to create multiple image overlays for an image with imagemap by defining the overlay images in the alt tag.
 All used images should have the same size.

 Just include the AutoMultiOverlay and set the CSS-Class "MultiOverlay" for images that should be used.
 These images must have the "usemap" property.
-In the title tag of the areas for the map give the url to the overlay image.
+In the alt tag of the areas for the map give the url to the overlay image.

 	//either require it or build a costum library for the page using it.
 	$require(MPR.path + 'Visual/MultiOverlays/AutoMultiOverlays.js');